bonitoo-io/influxdb-java/README.md

 ### integral
 For each aggregate column, it outputs the area under the curve of non null records.
 The curve is defined as function where the domain is the record times and the range is the record values. [[doc](https://github.com/influxdata/platform/blob/master/query/docs/SPEC.md#integral)].
-- `unit` - Time duration to use when computing the integral [duration].
+- `unit` - Time duration to use when computing the integral. [duration]
 ```java
 Flux flux = Flux
     .from("telegraf")
     .integral(1L, ChronoUnit.MINUTES);
 ```

+#### join
+Join two time series together on time and the list of `on` keys [[doc](https://github.com/influxdata/platform/tree/master/query#join)].
+- `tables` - Map of tables to join.
+Currently only two tables are allowed. [map of tables]
+- `on` - List of tag keys that when equal produces a result set. [array of strings]
+- `fn` - Defines the function that merges the values of the tables.
+The function must defined to accept a single parameter.
+The parameter is a map, which uses the same keys found in the tables map.
+The function is called for each joined set of records from the tables. [function(tables)]

 #### last
 Returns the last result of the query [[doc](https://github.com/influxdata/platform/tree/master/query#last)].
-- `useStartTime` - Use the start time as the timestamp of the resulting aggregate [boolean].
+- `useStartTime` - Use the start time as the timestamp of the resulting aggregate. [boolean]

 ```java
 Flux flux = Flux